shblue21/shblue21.github.io/_posts/etc/2023-01-01-Connector-Failed-to-Start-issue-in-VSCode-Extension-Community-Server.md

   - Tomcat
 toc: true
 lang: en
+keywords: VSCode, Remote Server Protocol, Connector Failed to Start, RSP, Java Home, Extension, Error
+description: How to resolve the Connector Failed to Start error when using the VSCode Remote Server Protocol UI extension, specifying the java home setting (rsp-ui.rsp.java.home) to resolve the issue and detailed instructions on how to set it up
 ---
 > Ihis Issue is resolved in the latest version of the extension: [link](https://github.com/redhat-developer/rsp-server-community/issues/152)